luddites-me/docker-tools/docs/v1-api-service.md

 Before running any of this you need [the basic setup](./overview.md#setup).

 This container will run the V1 API along with a local `mongodb` if set.
-This docker compose guide does not (yet) go through setting it up to run using the test mongodb cluster in aws using ssh, for that see the readme in the [ns8-api-host github repo](https://github.com/ns8inc/ns8-api-host/readme.md).
+This docker compose guide does not (yet) go through setting it up to run using the test mongodb cluster in aws using ssh, for that see the readme in the [luddites-api-host github repo](https://github.com/luddites-me/luddites-api-host/readme.md).

 This docker compose will start up a local instance of mongodb and add a set of all "fake" credentials into the `administration` database, in the `options` collection, as the v1-api expects to find at startup.
 This is only run once on first start of the mongoDB container, so to change later, would need to manually update in mongo directly or remove the mongodatadb volume.